traction-project/encoding-api/README.md

 can also be used as a specification to implement alternative APIs, e.g. ones that do not rely on external cloud services.

+NB: The `Content-Type` header of requests which send data should be set to `application/json` to ensure that the request is interpreted quickly.
+This does not apply to `/api/upload/raw`.

 ### Obtaining a Token

 In order to interact with the API, the caller is required to supply a JSON Web